Unit 2: EDA Modeling

 In the chunk below, set path_data to the location of your cleaned data files.

-path_data <- "homework/unit_02"
+path_data <- "application_assignments/unit_02"

 Read and set up data